-Welcome Gluten Free Zucchini Bread, oh harbinger of summer!
+Welcome, Gluten Free Zucchini Bread!
 Made with almond flour, honey, a warm blend of spices, and chocolate chips if you dare (and I think you do!), this easy zucchini bread is mega moist, fluffy, and healthy too.

 Every year, the first loaf of zucchini bread I bake feels like a mini milestone.

-Knowing it is the first of many zucchini loaves and zucchini muffins to come, I baker-nerd out, wondering what subtle, fun twist I can add, without compromising the moist, tender crumb, subtle sweetness, and lightly warm spices that make zucchini bread, well, zucchini bread.
+Knowing it is the first of many zucchini loaves and zucchini muffins to come, I baker-nerd out, wondering what subtle, fun twist I can add.

-In years past, these zucchini bread adventures have led us down many delicious roads together:
+In years past, my annual abundance of zucchini has led us down many delicious zucchini bread roads together:

-- Zucchini Banana Bread (for those who want the best of all worlds; you can make this zucchini bread with gluten free flour also—be sure to use a 1:1 blend like this one from Bob’s Red Mill.)
+- Zucchini Banana Bread.
+For those who want the best of all worlds; you can make this bread with gluten free flour also—be sure to use a 1:1 blend like this one from Bob’s Red Mill.

 And so many more!

 “This was fantastic!
 I have tried many zucchini bread recipes in the past but this one might be my favorite.
 It only lasted about 2 hours in my house!”— Stephanie —

 For this year’s zucchini bread season opener, I wanted a loaf that had incredible flavor, used wholesome, simple ingredients, and that was accessible to a variety of dietary needs.